Last Updated 7 Oct 2024

 The 400 bad request is an HTTP response code sent from a web server that didn’t understand the request sent from your browser.

-It isn’t the most descriptive of error codes but the fact it’s an HTTP 4xx code means it’s client side.
+It isn’t the most descriptive of error codes but the fact it’s an HTTP 4xx code means it’s client side error.

 That means it’s typically an issue with your browser, computer, phone or whatever device you’re using to access the website.